blouyakis/emt_basic/module_2_test.md

 ### Q84 🟢
 **Front**
-Injury caused by object passing through skin & tissue:
+An injury caused by an object that passes through the skin or other body tissue is known as which of the following?
 · **Penetrating trauma** · Cavitating · Impaling · Puncturing

 **Back**